julasamer/swift-compiler-crashes/README.md

   ✘  046 any array containing ints (repl)                         (          )
-  ✘  047 enum case with parameterized type and closure            (46ddf80a71) ✘  048 unowned self broken if inheriting nsobject (runtime)     (1388803713)
+  ✘  047 enum case with parameterized type and closure            (46ddf80a71) ✘  048 unowned self broken if inheriting nsobject (runtime)     (1388803713) ✘  049 type inference with closure expression                   (b860be8df4)

 == Crashes marked as fixed in previous releases ==